duanestorey/elevate-seo/README.md

 You can read more about Elevate, and also find detailed usage and installation instructions, over at https://elevatewp.io

 ## WordPress repository
 Elevate SEO is also hosted in the official WordPress.org repository at https://wordpress.org/plugins/elevate-seo/.
-For stable releases, that repository will always trump this one.
-But for state-of-the-art, this repository wins.